JarbasAI/location_tracker_skill/README.md

 wifi geolocation work better with lots of wifi access points, to scan for wifi networks it is required to use sudo

-you need to edit your /etc/sudoers file and allow the wifi scan command not use sudo without password
+you need to edit your /etc/sudoers file and allow the wifi scan command to use sudo without password

     sudo nano /etc/sudoers